Nils-MaTu/RSTB_gaze_auditory_model/README.md

 Code and data for fitting and evaluating a functional opponent-channel model of gaze-dependent auditory spatial perception.

-This directory accompanies the manuscript submission:
+This repository accompanies the manuscript submission:
 **A Functional Model of Gaze-Dependent Spatial Auditory Perception**.

 ## Directory contents

 - `gaze_models.py` - core model, data loaders, fitting, and validation logic.
 - `run_fit.py` - entrypoint script that runs fitting/validation and writes results.
-- `data/` - input datasets used for model fitting and Lewald validation.
+- `data/` - input datasets used for model fitting and validation.
 - `requirements.txt` - Python dependencies.
-- `model_parameters.json` - output file written by `run_fit.py`.
+- `model_parameters.json` - model parameters written by `run_fit.py`.

 ## Run